 C. Game Caught On Ground — When dog(s) catch or bay game the cast should advance and investigate immediately.
 No tree points may be awarded for game caught on the ground or anywhere dogs are in contact with game.
 Dog(s) declared treed will have tree points deleted.
 Dog(s) involved will have strike points scored plus for coon and minus for off-game.
 If game is dead and obviously aged (not freshly killed), all points will be deleted.

 11. MINUS POINTS

 A. Babbling - Dog(s) to receive minus strike points when determined to be babbling.
+Strike points (positions) minused for babbling, will then be available to all handlers.
 When a minused dog strikes back in, it will receive a maximum of 25 points, unless all dogs are competing for 100 strike points.
 Dog(s) continually barking after being released and struck where no track is evident may be considered babbling.
 Dog(s) declared struck within the first minute after being released must show that it is taking a track out of the area and not false barking.

 B. Failure To Call Dog - When judge has determined that a dog has opened three (3) times after the first minute without being struck, he/she will ask for a call.
 If the handler fails to call the dog struck on the next bark, judge will award the next available strike points and minus them.
 If the dog continues to open he must be struck after the next three (3) barks or the same process will be repeated.